bemoid/bemoid/scss/objects/grid/grid.md

 ### Alignment

-Horizontal distribution of the grid columns can be adjusted with aligment modifier classes.
+Horizontal distribution of the grid columns can be adjusted with alignment modifier classes.

 [[example file=components/grid/example/alignment-horizontaly.html]]